Armsworthe History, Family Crest & Coats of Arms

 Early History of the Armsworthe family

 This web page shows only a small excerpt of our Armsworthe research.
-Another 68 words (5 lines of text) are included under the topic Early Armsworthe History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Armsworthe History in all our PDF Extended History products and printed products wherever possible.

 Armsworthe Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hamsworth, Harmsworth, Hemsworth and others.